 While I had to take my picnicking dreams elsewhere, Keiseki Park was still a worthwhile visit I’ll be making again next sakura blossom season (according to the latest 2020 forecast, it will be in late March in Kyushu).
 In just a short drive, you can have the pleasure of walking through a sakura garden that feels like it’s all your own.

-Seasonal Flowers Continues to the Cliffs of Hon-Yabakei
+Spring Flowers Continues to the Cliffs of Hon-Yabakei

 Just as the Japanese follow the seasonal blooms of cherry blossoms, a visit to the nearby Hon-Yabakei cliff face with their Nemophila (often called Baby Blue Eyes) also attract many admirers.
 Planted early in the year by the organized effort of the Yabakei locals, the thick rows of the Baby Blue Eyes can begin or conclude your floral journey through the Nakatsu landscape.